 When it comes to miracles, Christians are often accused of special pleading.
 We’re quick to accept Christian miracle claims, but we suddenly turn into Richard Dawkins when it comes to miracle claims made by other religions.
 Why should skeptics start investigating the resurrection of Jesus when we don’t give other miracles the time of day?
 The truth is that there are dozens of different religions and thousands of miraculous claims out there.
 So how can the Christian hope to use miracles as an argument for their faith?
 But the fact that there are miracle claims in other religions doesn’t require us to dismiss all miracle claims out of hand.
 Nor is it necessary for us … Read more

 Carl Sagan popularized the slogan “extraordinary claims require extraordinary evidence.”
 Skeptics use this phrase like a cudgel when arguing against historical miracle claims.
 But is this pithy slogan true?
 This is an excerpt from a talk by Dr. Tim McGrew of Western Michigan entitled “How to Think About Miracles.”
 Dr. McGrew shows this famous slogan is too slippery and generally unhelpful.
 It is not a good argument against miracle claims — like the resurrection of Jesus.
-Erik ManningErik is a Reasonable Faith Chapter Director located in Cedar Rapids, Iowa.
-He’s a former freelance baseball writer and the co-owner of a vintage and handmade decor business with his wife, Dawn.
-He is passionate about the intersection … Read more
+Erik ManningErik is the creative force behind the YouTube channel Testify, which is an educational channel built to help inspire people’s confidence in the text of the New Testament and the truth of the Christian faith.

 There are some wonderful spiritual lessons in John’s story about the Woman at the Well.
 We learn that salvation comes to those who recognize their spiritual thirst.
 We discover that Jesus is the source of this salvation and that only he can answer our spiritual needs.
 And it doesn’t matter if we’ve marred our own lives with sin, Jesus is willing to accept anyone.
 But some might complain that Jesus’ words to the Samaritan woman were too harsh.
 They smack with religious and racial superiority.
 Here are the passages in question: “Sir,” the woman said, “I can see that you are a prophet.
 Our ancestors worshiped on this mountain, but you Jews claim that the place where … Read more